High-Quality Visually-Guided Sound Separation from Diverse Categories: Method

 \section{Method}

-In this section, we introduce DAVIS, our novel diffusion model-based audio-visual separation framework designed for achieving high-quality separation results.
-We begin by providing a brief recap of the preliminary knowledge of diffusion models in \cref{subsec:preliminaries}.
-Next, we present our proposed Separation U-Net architecture, which effectively captures the audio-visual association through the generation process in \cref{subsec:network}.
-Finally, we discuss the training and inference designs in \cref{subsec:training} and \cref{subsec:inference}, respectively.
+In this section, we introduce DAVIS, our novel diffusion model-based audio-visual separation framework.
+We begin by providing a brief recap of diffusion models in \cref{subsec:preliminaries}.
+Then, we describe our task setup and give a method overview in \cref{subsec:setup}.
+Next, we present our proposed separation framework in \cref{subsec:network}.
+Furthermore, we discuss the training pipeline in \cref{subsec:training}.
+Finally, we introduce the silence mask-guided sampling strategy in \cref{subsec:sampling}.